ricebear-org/ricebear-org.github.io/ts.md

 - A verified tag to show proof of yourself (like Twitter).
 The tag name and active/deactive state can be modified at any time during the active Supporter period.

-- Ability to request **1 custom channel** with a custom SFW name and icon, option to hide participants from outsiders, option to have only Authorized Users talk, and a whitelist to pick the users who can join your channel.
+- Ability to request **1 custom channel** with a custom SFW name and icon, option to hide participants from outsiders, option to have only Authorized Users talk, and an allowlist to pick the users who can join your channel.

 - Every other perk from Tier 1.